 Why Edgar Is Happy That Catherine Is Pregnant

-In Emily Brontë's Wuthering Heights, Edgar Linton's happiness upon learning of Catherine's pregnancy represents a critical moment in the novel's exploration of love, class, and redemption.
-Edgar's joy stems from multiple complex factors that reflect his character, societal expectations, and the tragic circumstances surrounding his relationship with Catherine.
-This profound emotional response reveals much about Edgar's nature and the Victorian context in which the story unfolds.
+In Emily Brontë's Wuthering Heights, Edgar Linton's happiness upon learning of Catherine's pregnancy represents a important moment in the novel's exploration of love, class, and redemption.
+Think about it: edgar's joy stems from multiple complex factors that reflect his character, societal expectations, and the tragic circumstances surrounding his relationship with Catherine.
+This profound emotional response reveals much about Edgar's nature and the Victorian context in which the story unfolds Not complicated — just consistent..

 The Context of Edgar and Catherine's Relationship